mt4ai/TermMT/rebuttal/README.md

 ```bash
 python static_error.py
 ```
-Get the precision (After finished the questionaire, we provide our manual results in the `r3q1/results`)
+Get the precision (You need to finish the questionaire first.
+We provide our manual results in the `r3q1/results`)

 ```bash
 python precision_static.py